MicrosoftDocs/OfficeDocs-DeployOffice/office/ltsc/2024/overview.md

 - [What's new in Word 2024](https://support.microsoft.com/9fe36ecd-820b-4f42-a9a2-0861f7615954)

 > [!NOTE]
->While Office LTSC 2024 provides valuable enhancements for customers who need to keep their Office apps on-premises, it doesn't include [Microsoft Copilot](/copilot/microsoft-365/microsoft-365-copilot-overview) functionality that's available in Microsoft 365 Apps.
+> While Office LTSC 2024 provides valuable enhancements for customers who need to keep their Office apps on-premises, it doesn't include new features and functionality that's available in Microsoft 365 Apps.
 As a result, users don't have access to real-time collaboration, AI-driven automation, or advanced security and compliance tools tailored for a hybrid work environment.

 Keep in mind that Office LTSC 2024 doesn't receive any new features.
-If you want to get new Office features on an ongoing basis, you should consider moving to a Microsoft 365 plan that includes Office.
+If you want to get new Office features on an ongoing basis, you should consider moving to a Microsoft 365 plan.
 Many business and enterprise plans include Microsoft 365 Apps.
 These plans also provide you with Microsoft 365, which includes the same apps as Office LTSC 2024.
 For more information, see [Compare Microsoft 365 enterprise plans](https://www.microsoft.com/microsoft-365/compare-microsoft-365-enterprise-plans), [Compare Office 365 enterprise plans](https://www.microsoft.com/microsoft-365/enterprise/compare-office-365-plans), and [Compare Microsoft 365 business plans](https://www.microsoft.com/microsoft-365/business/compare-all-microsoft-365-business-products).

 To continue receiving ongoing feature updates for the desktop versions of Project and Visio, you should consider moving to a subscription plan.
 For more information on the available subscription options, see [Project Plan 3/Project Plan 5](https://www.microsoft.com/microsoft-365/project/compare-microsoft-project-management-software) and [Visio Plan 2](https://www.microsoft.com/microsoft-365/visio/microsoft-visio-plans-and-pricing-compare-visio-options).